LibraryCarpentry/lc-curation-workflows/_episodes/01-dqr.md

 As a curator, you need to be able to work iteratively and to track your process.
 You may also likely need to interact with authors to resolve any lingering or unresolved issues.

-> ## Curation is Not a Linear Process
+> ## Spotlight: Curation is Not a Linear Process
 >
 > It is important to note that curation work in general, and curation frameworks in particular, do not necessarily prescribe a strict workflow or sequence.
 Procedures may vary depending on the materials (e.g., the data), on curator skills, on policy, on data creator feedback, and more.
 The key is that all curation activities should be performed before a review is complete.
 {: .callout}

 ### Keeping Track of the Review and Communication with the Researcher

 There will be some communication with authors about missing information.
-Organizations that take on DQR should think through some key issues such as,
+Organizations that take on DQR should think through some key issues such as:

 - What are the mechanisms for keeping track of where you are in the review?
 Any problems you find before accepting the submission?
 - How to set standards for what to send back to researchers and what to accept?
 - How are we handling communication with researchers?
 How to handle delayed responses from researchers?

-> ## Curation Process Management
+> ## Spotlight: Curation Process Management
 >
 > The curation workflow has many steps and can involve several stakeholders.
 Managing the curation workflow and keeping track of curation activities can quickly become challenging.
 A few recent approaches attempt to address the challenges of managing and tracking the curation process, which will also help standardize the process.
 Here are some examples:
 >